 Are you considering using the Help to Buy Equity Loan scheme to buy a home?
 Then it’s essential you know about some major changes happening to the scheme.

 The new Help to Buy Equity Loan scheme will run from April 2021 to March 2023.
-Applications are open for this scheme from 16 December 2020.
+Applications are already open for this scheme.

-The new scheme also has different rules.
-You may find there's a dramatic impact on the value of property you’ll be able to buy.
+The new scheme has different rules to the old Help to Buy: you may find there's a dramatic impact on the value of property you’ll be able to buy.
 Plus, it could even mean you’re no longer eligible to use the scheme.

 What are Help to Buy Equity Loans?

 Launched by the government in 2013, Help to Buy Equity Loans are aimed at helping those who are struggling to get on the property ladder.

 To put it simply, with the Help to Buy Equity Loan scheme: